 - The client may be aware that he/she is displacing emotions

 - If the client is unaware that he/she is using the defense mechanism of displacement, the therapist can help the client become aware of the same either:

 - Once the client becomes aware of the displacement taking place, the next step is to help the client understand the original source of the emotion.
 The original source would include the person, the situation and the thought/belief that is causing the emotion.
-Open-ended questions (Meta-model again) in combination with the ABC model from CBT can be used by the therapist.
+The therapist can use open-ended questions (Meta-model again) in combination with the ABC model from CBT.

 - Next, help the client brainstorm strategies and identify skills that can help him/her deal with the original source more effectively.
-SOFT SEA™ Coaching process along with NLP Modelling are the techniques that can be used for the same.
+SOFT SEA™ Coaching process and NLP Modelling are the techniques that can be used for the same.

 - Next, help the client release the current emotion (that was being displaced) and replace it with a more appropriate/resourceful emotion.
 Hypnodrama (drama in a hypnotic state combined with anchoring) is probably the best process to use for this purpose.

-- Last do future pacing so that the client can mentally rehearse the application of the new strategy and skills is the new resourceful state.
+- Last, do future pacing so that the client can mentally rehearse the application of the new strategy and skills in the new resourceful state.
 Make necessary modification in the strategy if required.

 All the techniques mentioned in this post and a lot more is what you learn and practice during the Cognitive Hypnotic Psychotherapy™ Program.
 It is the first and the only course that seamlessly integrates different approaches to psychotherapy (cognitive, behavioural, psycho-dynamic and humanistic) with techniques from Hypnosis, NLP, Metaphor Therapy and Mindfulness.